lap309/Machine-Learning/4. Model Creation/Anomaly Detection/readme.md

 -	seizure, tumor, etc. detection with image detection

 Finance/Insurance:
--	fraud detection (in the case of fraudulent transactions, people are often deliberately trying to product inputs that mimic real data.
-Learning and adapting to Identifying this fraud can be crucial for the company
+-	fraud detection (in the case of fraudulent transactions, people are often deliberately trying to product inputs that mimic real data).
+Learning and adapting to identifying this fraud can be crucial for the company.
+Common method is isolation forest since single transactions may deviate in amount of frequency, making them easily identifiable by partitioning
 -	stock market analysis
 -	early detection of insider tracking